medic/cht-core/.github/ISSUE_TEMPLATE/z_release_patch.md

 - [ ] Set the version number in `package.json` and `package-lock.json` and submit a PR to the release branch.
 The easiest way to do this is to use `npm --no-git-tag-version version patch`.
 - [ ] Write an update in the weekly Product Team call agenda summarising development and acceptance testing progress and identifying any blockers (the [milestone-status](https://github.com/medic/support-scripts/tree/master/milestone-status) script can be used to get a breakdown of the issues).
 The Release Engineer is to update this every week until the version is released.
-- [ ] Raise a new issue called `Update Docker Helper for <version>` with a two line change to update the compose file versions that are used in the staging URLs.
-You'll need to change the two instances of `staging.dev.medicmobile.org/_couch/builds_4/medic:medic:4.X.X` so `4.x.x` in [this bash script](https://github.com/medic/cht-core/blob/master/scripts/docker-helper-4.x/cht-docker-compose.sh) is the new version being released.

 # Releasing - Release Engineer